Team LeMans

 Le Mans Ltd., headquartered in Shibuya, Tokyo is an automobile parts manufacturer founded in 1967.
 The original company name was Le Mans Chamber of Commerce.
 The company is mainly engaged in the development and sales of motorsport parts and the import and sale of race cars overseas.

-They also have a racing division called Team LeMans.
+They also have a racing division called Team LeMans, currently compete under the Velorex name.
 The origin of the team name comes from 24 Hours of Le Mans.
-The team currently competes in Super GT, fielding the #6 Audi R8 LMS Evo II in the GT300 class for Yoshiaki Katayama and Roberto Merhi.
+The team currently competes in Super GT, fielding the #6 Audi R8 LMS Evo II in the GT300 class for Yoshiaki Katayama, Roberto Merhi and Seiya Jin.

 Team LeMans

 In 1969 Team LeMans was established as a racing department of Le Mans Chamber of Commerce.
 It has been active in a variety of categories since the 1970s as one of the top teams of Japan.

 The team has competed in single-seaters since 1976, when they entered the All-Japan F2000 Championship.
 They served as the Japanese distributor of Reynard products until 2002.
 In 1991, Michael Schumacher, before his Formula One debut, raced with the team in the Sportsland SUGO round of the Japanese Formula 3000 Championship, while in 1996 his brother Ralf became the champion with the same team.

 They also developed their own racing machine, that complied to Group C regulations.

 In 2012 in collaboration with Hideki Noda they founded "NODA racing Academy Senior High School", several engineers such as Donuma Hiroyoshi, the team principal, have served as lecturers at the school.